Shubhamgiri1709/FoodFinder/README.md

 Food Finder is website that Find Perfect Restaurants with Voice AI.
 The website (https://aifoodfinder.vercel.app/) This test plan outlines the testing approach, scope, objectives, test scenarios, test cases, and defect management for the WriteWave Website, a collaborative writing platform.
 The primary focus is to validate UI, functionality, navigation, security, and performance to ensure all features work as expected.

-This project focuses on **manual testing** of key modules within the Write Wave Website.
+This project focuses on **manual testing** of key modules within the Food Finder Website.
 The testing process involves verifying core functionalities, UI/UX aspects and system responses.

 ---